ptoulza/ProxyBypass/README.md

 A small mail bot will download the file for you and put it on a wwwroot you provide.

 ## What is needed ?
+- Linux (mine is Raspbian)
-- Fetchmail
+- fetchmail
-- Procmail
+- procmail
-- Ssmtp
+- ssmtp
+- A mail address that can be accessed by (selfhosted or external) POP3 or IMAP  and a (self hosted or external) SMTP.

-# How to configure ?
+## How to configure ?

+### Fetchmail